 You may have seen, on TV, a courtroom drama where a defense attorney objects, over and over, while the prosecution builds their case.
 When the smoking gun is revealed, the defense attorney leaps to their feet, shouting, “Objection, your honor!
 I demand a mistrial!”

 But what does that mean?

-- an impropriety in the drawing of the jury discovered during the trial
+- An impropriety in the jury selection process discovered during the trial

 Either side may make a motion for a mistrial.
 The judge will either grant the motion and declare a mistrial, or he or she will not grant the motion, and the trial will go on.

 To determine whether a trial should go on past one of the above circumstances, the court must make a determination that continuing the trial at this point in time would be a waste of time and expense.

 If the situation in the trial is now futile for a defendant to get a fair and impartial jury, a mistrial may be granted.
 But this should be done, as the court says, as an extraordinary remedy used with great care and only in the cases of absolute necessity.

 Recently, a Florida court declared a mistrial on a charge of aggravated battery in which it was alleged that one man shot his cousin over a card game.
 Unfortunately for the prosecution, they withheld important evidence from the defense and the judge declared a mistrial.